MDP-based Energy-aware Task Scheduling for Battery-less IoT: System Model

-To handle the execution process, we define a \textit{permissible time window} for each task.
-It is defined as the set of time units during which the execution can be started.
-As depicted in Fig.~\ref{fig:systemmodel}, the permissible time window for the sensing task comprises the set $\mathcal{PTW}^{(s)}=\{0,\cdots,d_s\}$ to reflect the deadline constraint.
-Moreover, the set for the transmitting task would be $\mathcal{PTW}^{(t)}=\{n_s,\cdots,M-n_{t}\}$ to reflect that the transmitting can only be performed after executing the sensing task and before reaching the end of the current main interval.
-Indeed, $\mathcal{PTW}^{(t)}$ starts from $n_s$ because the earliest opportunity to execute the transmission task occurs immediately after the commencement of the sensing task at the beginning of the main interval, which requires~$n_s$ time units.
-According to the proposed mechanism, the sensing task can be interpreted as a high-priority task compared to the transmission task.
+To characterize the execution process, we define the \emph{permissible time window} for each task $i \in \mathcal{I} \triangleq \{s,c,t\}$, denoted by $\mathcal{PTW}^{(i)}$.
+The indices $i=s$, $i=c$, and $i=t$ correspond to the active modes \texttt{sensing}, \texttt{computing}, and \texttt{transmitting}, respectively.
+The set $\mathcal{PTW}^{(i)}$ specifies the time units at which the execution of task $i$ must start.
+As illustrated in Fig.~\ref{fig:system_model_tikz}, the permissible time windows are given by

+Note that the computing task can only start after the sensing task has been executed and must still leave sufficient time for the subsequent transmission task to be completed within the ongoing main interval.
+Indeed, the earliest starting time of computing is $n_s$, since computing can begin only after the sensing task has occupied its required $n_s$ time units from the beginning of the interval.
+Similarly, the transmission task can begin only after both sensing and computing have been completed, while remaining within the current main interval.
 The device may also sleep with a one-sub-interval duration and fixed energy consumption during idle periods.
 This basic fine-grained low-power mode inclusion ensures that no potential operational scenario is overlooked.
 In particular, when the available energy in a sub-interval is inadequate to perform any task, modeling sleep allows the system to wait for the next opportunity to initiate execution.